pheonix99/LevelableAivu/Readme.md

 Aivu was already really powerful, being essentially party member number seven.
 Being able to optimize her build and pick her spells and give her armor will only make her stronger.

+Known Display issues:
+The spell access line in the progression shows level 7/8/9 access starting at level 15.
+Works fine in practice, ignore.

 Permissions:
 Feel free to borrow the code and integrate into your own mod, just give me a shoutout.